FDYOUNG241020_photos

 Youngs Farm received USDA organic certification in 2021.
 Credit: Linda Rosier

 The switch to organic has made at least one longtime customer happy.
-Bridgette Gorman of Bayville has been shopping here since she was growing up in Locust Valley.
+Bridgette Gorman, of Bayville, has been shopping here since she was growing up in Locust Valley.
 She was "ecstatic" when Youngs got their certification.
 "I’m here almost every day," she said.
 "When I was younger, I was more of a bakery shopper, but now I actually cook, and I love their produce and the produce they bring in from other farms — it saves me a trip out east."

 The self-described Youngs superfan is "so grateful to the family.
 Really, this place is one of the perks of living in the area."
 On a late-summer weekday, Gorman’s basket was full of corn, peaches, romaine, blackberries and shallots.
-But Gorman still has that bakery shopper inside of her: Her enthusiasm for organic produce in no way overshadows her love for Youngs’ lemon squares and coconut pie.
+But Gorman still has that bakery shopper inside her: Her enthusiasm for organic produce in no way overshadows her love for Youngs’ lemon squares and coconut pie.

 When James Distefano became head pastry chef a year ago, he knew the stakes were high.
 "They built this business on the quality of the pies," he said.
 His job is not only to maintain their quality, but to make sure that the scale of production never turns them into industrial products.